Data-Driven Loss Functions for Inference-Time Optimization in Text-to-Image: Introduction

 Current approaches to improving text-image alignment generally fall into two camps.
 Some methods fine-tune the generative model ~\cite{han2025progressive, zhang2024compass, chatterjee2024getting} or train adapter layers~\cite{li2023gligen, chen2023reason}, risking degradation of the model's general capabilities.
 A more flexible paradigm is test-time optimization, which steers the generation process by optimizing the model's internal latent codes using a loss function.
 Current methods ~\cite{chefer2023attend, agarwal2023star, rassin2023linguistic, li2023divide, meral2024conform, 2025storm} typically rely on handcrafted loss functions applied to the model's attention maps.
 But here's the catch: these loss functions rely on simple heuristics that may be suboptimal and address only narrow failure modes, like comparing centers of mass between object attention maps.
 This raises a fundamental question: instead of imposing our assumptions about how spatial relations should be encoded in attention maps, what if we could learn directly from the model's own internal representations how to steer it toward better alignment?

 Spatial relations represent one type of text-to-image misalignment within a broader family of failures, including incorrect attribute binding, entity neglect, and object counting errors.
 In this work, we focus specifically on 2D spatial relationships (\eg, "above", "below", "left of", "right of") and propose a novel framework, \ourmethod{}, that learns loss functions for test-time optimization.
 The core of our method is to treat the steering problem as a learning problem.
 In an offline first step, we train a lightweight classifier that learns to decode spatial relationships directly from the cross-attention maps produced by the diffusion model.
 This classifier then serves as a data-driven loss function during inference, providing gradients to steer the latent code toward faithful representation of spatial relations.
-By learning rather than hand-crafting these guidance signals, we can leverage the full complexity of how diffusion models encode spatial relationships across their internal representations, without needing to manually specify which patterns matter.
+By learning rather than hand-crafting these guidance signals, we can leverage the complexity of how diffusion models encode spatial relationships across their internal representations, without manually specifying which patterns matter.

 Our approach reveals a surprising challenge we term ``relation leakage": when naively trained, classifiers can achieve high accuracy by detecting linguistic traces of relation words in attention maps rather than actual spatial patterns.
-This creates a unique paradox: we need to predict ``left of'' while remaining invariant to textual traces of ``left of''--essentially learning to extract the visual manifestation of spatial concepts while ignoring their linguistic fingerprints.
-We address this through a simple yet effective data augmentation strategy that forces the classifier to become invariant to these linguistic artifacts and focus solely on the geometric patterns.
+This creates a unique paradox: we need to predict ``left of'' while ignoring textual traces of ``left of''--essentially learning to extract the visual manifestation of spatial concepts while ignoring their linguistic fingerprints.
+We address this through a simple yet effective data augmentation strategy that encourages the classifier to ignore these linguistic artifacts.